NoahTheDuke/lazytest/README.md

 Note: If both `--namespace` and `--var` are provided, then Lazytest will run all tests within the namespaces AND the specified vars.
 They are inclusive, not exclusive.

 Note: `--exclude` overrides `--include`, if both are provided.

+### Watch mode

+Watch mode uses [clj-reload](https://github.com/tonsky/clj-reload) to reload all local changes on the classpath, plus any files containing namespaces that depend on the changed files.
+Watch mode defaults to `lazytest.reporters/dots` to make the output easier to read.
+By default, it checks for changes once every 500 milliseconds (1/2 a second), but this can be changed with `--delay`.
+Watch mode supports all of the other options as well, so you can select a different output style, specific directories, test namespaces, or test varsto check, etc.

+Type `CTRL-C` to stop.

 ## Writing tests with 'lazytest'